moeriki/node-mappr/README.md

 **Custom getters and FP**

-Allowing the usage of custom getter functions makes a FP library such as [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) a great *(read: essential)* addition to MAPPR.
+Allowing the usage of custom getter functions makes an FP library such as [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) a great *(read: essential)* addition to MAPPR.

 ```javascript
 var _ = require('lodash/fp');